MohitBisaria/Task/README.md

 # Task
 # Doctor-Scraper: Extracting Doctor Data from Websites

-This repository contains a Python script designed to scrape doctor names and clinic addresses from two websites: bookimed.com and clinicsoncall.com.
+This repository contains a Python script designed to scrape doctor names and clinic addresses from three websites: bookimed.com,clinicsoncall.com and us-uk.bookimed.com

 ## Setup